3dem/emhub/docs/developer_guide/workers.rst

 Data Transfer and On-The-Fly Processing .......................................

-Here is a more complex example of a worker who handles data transfer or on-the-fly data processing for a given session.
-It gets new tasks from the EMhub server and retrieves data about the assigned session.
-It also updates the session info as the tasks are being processed.
+Below is a more detailed example of a worker responsible for managing data transfer or processing data in real time during a specific session.
+It receives new tasks from the EMhub server, retrieves information about the assigned session, and updates the session details as the tasks are processed.

 Check the `Sessions Worker <https://github.com/3dem/emhub/blob/devel/emhub/client/session_worker.py>`_ code in Github.